Cumberland County DUI Bail Information

 What Happens After Posting Bail

-- Conditions of Release: These may include abstaining from alcohol and drugs, avoiding contact with certain individuals, and remaining within Cumberland County or the state of Tennessee.
+- Conditions of Release: After posting bail, you will be subject to certain conditions of release, such as abstaining from alcohol and drugs, avoiding contact with alleged victims or witnesses, and remaining within the jurisdiction.

 Special Considerations in Cumberland County